Blog

 Note:

-Click on the “Add on Map” option to overlay the data onto the Map analysis interface.
-This helps visualize spatial relationships and supports further exploration of greenhouse.
+Click “Add on Map” to overlay the data on the Map analysis interface.
+This helps visualize spatial relationships and patterns, supporting better insights.
+Users can add data to a new map or integrate it into an existing one.

 Step 5: Download the Data

-Click on the “Download Data” button.
-Choose between downloading a sample or the full dataset.
-Select the desired format—Shapefile, KML, GeoJSON, or one of the other supported formats.
-Accept the terms and click download to save the data.
+Once satisfied with your selection, click “Download Data.”
+Choose between sample data or the full dataset.
+Select your preferred format—Shapefile, KML, or any of the 15+ supported options.
+Agree to the terms and initiate the download.

 Conclusion